-A couple days later, you’re catching up on the news from an online publication and you see a display ad on the side of the page for top-tier hiking boots with strong traction, high breathability, and a lot of cushion that perfectly align with your needs — and, the brand is offering a discount on this boot style.
+A few days later, you’re catching up on the news from an online publication and see a display ad on the side of the page for top-tier hiking boots with strong traction, high breathability, and a lot of cushion that perfectly align with your needs — and, the brand is offering a discount on this boot style.

 Would you click on the ad and make a purchase?

 Most consumers can probably relate to this scenario, especially since online shopping habits spiked during the COVID-19 pandemic.
 In fact, 54% of people have made an online purchase in the early months of 2021, including 12% who made more than 20 online purchases.
 But do consumers know that this is a prime example of search retargeting?